Skip Navigation

 In this two-part workshop for educators, presented in partnership with Art21, explore artworks that critique racial injustice.

-In the first session, held online, Art21 hosts a virtual workshop where attendees are asked to consider the work of contemporary artists—such as Hank Willis Thomas, Nick Cave, and Miranda July—who critique the criminal justice system in the United States.
+In the first session, held online, join Art21 for a virtual workshop to consider the work of contemporary artists—such as Hank Willis Thomas, Nick Cave, and Miranda July—who critique the criminal justice system in the United States.

-In the second session, held at Brooklyn Museum, tour Giants: Art from the Dean Collection of Swizz Beatz and Alicia Keys, head to the studio to create your own piece that inspires a call to action.
+In the second session, held at the Brooklyn Museum, tour Giants: Art from the Dean Collection of Swizz Beatz and Alicia Keys and then head to the studio to create your own piece that inspires a call to action.
 Plus, gather strategies and resources from Brooklyn Museum and Art21 educators to help students engage with this theme.

-Free; registration for the virtual workshop is available through Art21.
-Registration for the second session is available through Brooklyn Museum and is required.
+Free; registration required.
+Registration for the virtual workshop is available through Art21.
+Registration for the in-person session is available through the Brooklyn Museum.

 Silvia Rosi (born Italy 1992).
 Self-Portrait as My Father, 2019.
 Inkjet print, 35 1/16 × 35 3/16 in.
 (89.1 × 89.4 cm).
 The Sir Mark Fehrs Haukohl Collection at the Los Angeles County Museum of Art and Brooklyn Museum, purchased with funds provided by the Ralph M. Parsons Fund, 2022.50.1. © Silvia Rosi.
 (Photo: Brooklyn Museum)